bin3xish477/cybersecurity/PortSwiggerAcademy/ServerSideAttacks/SQLInection/Challenge1/Solution.md

 # Retrieving Hidden Data

+### Objective

+- Retrieve all products from the backend database, including unreleased products

 ### Solution

 The `categories` query parameter is vulnerable to a basic SQL Injection vulnerability.
 The solution is to this is: